equinor/ert/docs/reference/configuration/data_types.rst

 ~~~~~~~~~~~~~~~~

 The ``SUMMARY`` keyword is used to configure which summary vectors you want to
 load from the (Eclipse) reservoir simulation.
-In it's simplest form the
+In its simplest form, the
-``SUMMARY`` keyword just lists the vectors you wish to load, you can have
+``SUMMARY`` keyword just lists the vectors you wish to load.
+You can have
 multiple ``SUMMARY`` keywords in your config file, and each keyword can mention
 multiple vectors: